akto-api-security/Documentation/api-inventory/how-to/export-an-api-collection-to-postman.md

 Once you have configured Postman with your Akto account, you can easily export your **`API collection`**  in Akto to your Postman workspace.
 This allows you to run and test your APIs efficiently.

-Go to **API Inventory> API Collection**.
+Go to **API Discovery> API Collection**.
 Select the API Collection you want to export to Postman.
 Click on **Export > Postman** to export the API Collection to Postman.

 {% embed url="https://demo.arcade.software/EK66Y3FgbQDtYVujXDVH?embed=" %}
 Update Postman API Using Akto